markandre13/corba.js/README.md

     }
 ```

-NOTE: corba.js does not implement CORBA's capability to handle pointers, ie. when
+_NOTE: corba.js does not implement CORBA's capability to handle pointers, ie. when
 two objects are referencing the same object, two instances of the object will be
 created on the other side instead of one.
-As this feature might simplify the implementation
-of the Workflow App, it might be implemented for corba.js in the future.
+This is going to change with the implementation of CORBA's binary encoding GIOP._

 ## IDL